Skip to Content

 Collision Avoidance Maneuvers (Passing)

 In the example above, it would have been far more beneficial to just evade the ship and spin around for an autocannon shot.
 To do a “Pass Through” maneuver, the ship must make contact as if colliding, then spend 1 additional THRUST point for each baseplate size above the ship moving to clear the baseplate.
 The ship is placed past the obstacle without triggering a collision.
-Passing through can only occur if the moving ship is smaller or equal to the class size of the target ship.

-(Example: an Armored Star cannot "evasively maneuver" around a corvette)
+(Example: An Armored Star cannot "evasively maneuver" around a corvette)

 Not many ships have the THRUST required to “Pass” multiple times in one turn, but it is a valid move.
 The following examples cover evasion over long distances or multiple objects.
 (Which may be combined with asteroid fields or ships but NOT planets/stars)